JGRennison/OpenTTD-patches/README.md

 * Add display setting for income/cost text effects.
 * Make the company infrastructure window scrollable.
 * Add setting to disable water animation depending on zoom level.
+* Add zoom in support to the minimap window.

 #### Limits